Manojcs47/Rag/README.md

 make eval                  # writes eval/report.{json,md}
 ```

-**Engineering standards (M5, enforced throughout):**
+**Engineering standards in place (built into each milestone):**

 - Clear `src/` layout; modular `ingest` / `retrieve` / `generate` / `agents` /
-  `eval` packages; no business logic in CLI entrypoints.
+  `eval` packages; CLI entrypoints are thin (parse args + call into the
-- Strict `mypy`; no `Any` in public interfaces without justification.
+  package).
+- Strict `mypy` configured; `ruff` lint + format on every commit via
+  `pre-commit`.
-- `pydantic-settings` for all config; no hardcoded paths, models, or thresholds.
+- `pydantic-settings` for all config; nothing in `src/` hardcodes a path,
-- `structlog` everywhere; no `print` outside CLI user-facing output.
+  model, or threshold.
+- `structlog` for structured logging; logs go to stderr so CLI stdout (JSON
+  reports) stays pipeable.
 - Unit tests for parsing, chunking, filter inference, citation rendering,
   refusal, router, tools, eval metrics.
 Integration tests for the ingest
-  CLI, the LangGraph graph, and the eval runner. ≥70% coverage on `src/`.
+  CLI, the LangGraph graph, and the eval runner.
-- Reproducibility: fixed seeds, locked deps committed, `docker compose up`
+- Reproducibility: fixed seeds, locked deps committed (`uv.lock`),
-  brings the stack up.
+  `docker compose up` brings the stack up.
-- No silent failure: every degraded component logs clearly and either
-  recovers or fails loudly. `except: pass` is treated as a bug.
+- Errors are logged and either recovered or surfaced — `except: pass` is
+  treated as a bug.

+M5 itself is a planned final hardening pass that audits the codebase
+against the brief's M5 checklist end-to-end (coverage gate verified at
+≥70%, no `Any` in public interfaces without justification, every ADR
+cross-referenced, etc.).
+It has not been done yet.

 ---